Costa del Sol

 Other reasons included the cheap and short flights from many British, German, Dutch and Scandinavian resorts and the fact that some of these international residents started businesses here.
 This meant that the less-adventurous of the tourists could eat, drink shop and even worship without having to learn more than gracias and por favor!
 The large number of quality golf-courses and the miles and miles of sandy beaches attracted others whilst yet more came for sailing, yachting and other matters nautical.

 For many years Fuengirola has been a very popular destination for North European holidaymakers and expat residents alike.
 Over these same years it has also tried to tidy up its rather tacky “Kiss me Quick” image that it shared with places like Benidorm and Palma Nova/Magaluf.
 In the last 20 years the population has doubled to nearly 65,000 and of all these resorts, I would contend that Fuengirola has perhaps succeeded the best.
-The mayoress, Esperanza Oña Sevilla, has been in power for an impressive 18 years and whilst not always popular she has ensured that Fuengirola is now a resort worthy of visiting and equally a great place to live.
-It has excellent shopping, a lovely promenade, a popular marina, many attractions and great communciations – including a direct train to the airport and Málaga City
+The previous mayoress, Esperanza Oña Sevilla, was in power for an impressive 18 years and whilst not always popular she ensured that Fuengirola is now a resort worthy of visiting and equally a great place to live.
+It has excellent shopping, a lovely promenade, a popular marina, many attractions and great communications – including a direct train to the airport and Málaga City

 The local foreign-language papers now all have online editions and you can keep up with all the news with www.surinenglish.com (The Sur in English), www.costadelsolnews.es (Costa Del Sol News) and www.thenewsonline.es (The News) and Euro Weekly News in English.
-There are www.spaniaposten.com in Norwegian, www.sydkusten.es in Swedish and www.costa-blanca-zeitung.com and www.costaanachrichten.com in German.
+There are www.spaniaposten.com in Norwegian, www.sydkusten.es in Swedish and www.costaanachrichten.com in German.
 The Finns have their excellent www.uusifuengirola.fi . www.20minutos.es is in easy-to-understand Spanish.

 Further details of local media: www.thisisspain.info/help-advice/the-media .